Transform your leftover beans into a white bean risotto, for a tasty and healthy dinner. Naturally vegan and gluten free!

-This is a traditional Cretan recipe my mother used to make very often.
+This white bean risotto is a traditional Cretan recipe my mother used to make very often.
 Except for being vegan and gluten free, it is also a great way to use any leftover beans and not waste food.
 Almost every time she cooked beans, my mom would make a little more in order to use them the next day in this recipe.
 Actually, in Crete this dish is made with any kind of legumes, most often with beans, lentils and chickpeas.

 I happen to love beans, but I love this risotto even more!
 It has a sweet, earthy taste, and it’s also unbelievably creamy and delicious without using any cream, melted cheese or butter!
 How is that possible???
 Beans, when slowly cooked, release a lot of starch which acts as a natural thickener and gives this risotto its creamy, velvety texture.
 As a matter of fact, when you cook beans you know they’re done when you see the formation of a thick, starchy sauce…